Detroit Mercy Style Guidelines

 Should be one word.
 Do not capitalize.
 However, "Web" may be capitalized when referring to the World Wide Web.

-Do not hyphenate in UDM publications.
+Do not hyphenate in Detroit Mercy publications.
 Use lower case.

 Always use fundraising and fundraiser as single words.